classiebit/eventmie-docs/resources/docs/1.0/features/bookings.md

 # Bookings

 To make a booking for an event is super simple.
 It's just a matter of two clicks.
-Hmmm.. one, two 🤞
+Hmmm.. ☝️ ✌️

 <br>